Soccer for Peace holds two distinct programs, a summer camp and a year-long academy. While different in scope, both are built upon the same pillars:

 (i) intensive, top-quality soccer training

-A typical day at summer camp may consist of two high impact training sessions, two hour-long dialogue sessions, and additional events potentially including free swim, arts & crafts or theatre; an evening activity and of course meals.
-Special activities such as excursions to one another’s houses of worship (i.e. mosque and synagogue), visits to professional teams and a barbecue for the parents round out the program.
+The summer camp has occurred for three consecutive years and is a highly concentrated program.
+A typical day entails two high impact training sessions, two hour-long dialogue sessions, an arts & crafts workshop or other cultural activity, free swim, evening activity, and of course meals.
+Special activities such as excursions to one another’s towns (i.e. Arab & Jewish), visits to professional teams and a barbecue for the parents round out the program.
 Campers mix not only on the field and in the classroom but in the dorms as well.
-The camp occurs in the summer and has previously up to one week.
+The camp occurs in the summer and has previously lasted one week.
 Our hope is to extend that for up to eight weeks.

-In October 2007 Soccer for Peace also launched a year-long after school program, wherein camp participants returned for a similar mix of programming.
-3-4 times per week they gather on the pitch, and once a week they participate in dialogue workshops.
+The year long academy was launched in October 2007.
+Participants from the camp returned for nine months of additional programming, with the added element of competitive league play.
+3-4 times per week they gather on the soccer pitch, and once a week they participate in dialogue workshops.
 The group, divided into several teams, also competes in a local league running the length of the school year.
 As per the camp, the year-long program includes social and cultural excursions.
-The size and frequency of the after school program varies directly with budgetary constraints.

-Ideally, Soccer for Peace would add a new group of 10 year olds to camp every summer.
-That group would subsequently be enrolled in the year-long program, and then return to camp the following year.
-This cycle would continue until the age of 16, such that a given group of Jews and Arabs will have near daily contact in those formative years.
+Our goal is to welcome a new group of 10 year olds to the camp every summer.
+That group is subsequently enrolled in the year-long program, and then returns to camp the following year.
+This cycle will continue until the age of 16, such that a given group of Jews and Arabs will have near daily contact from ages 10 to 16.